SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 It aims to be a more or less complete replacement for the reporting/graphing parts of the Locust web UI (but it is possible to use both at the same time).

-There are three built-in dasbhoards, but feel free to add your own/reconfigure these ones.
-Because Timescale is queried using regular SQL (PostgreSQL) it is relatively straight forward to do so.
+There are three built-in dasbhoards.
+Because Timescale is queried using regular SQL (PostgreSQL) it is relatively straightforward make your own custom dashboards or edit the existing ones.

 ## `Locust` is the main dashboard, used for analyzing a whole test run: